 The exhibition begins on the seventh floor of the museum the moment the visitor steps out of the elevators.
 Here the relationship between musical instruments and space marks the prologue to a series of movements.
 Beginning with the meeting of different media (Richard T. Walker) and the precariousness and reversal of spatial configurations (Camille Norment, Anri Sala), the audience is invited to walk through an orchestra of low-tech mechanical “instruments” (O Grivo).
 After these opening references to the stage as well as the recording studio, the movement of physical objects and bodies in space playfully engages a multiplicity of sensory experiences (Céleste Boursier-Mougenot, Christina Kubisch, Sergei Tcherepnin) before visitors encounter recorded performances by artists (Amor Muñoz, Christine Sun Kim and Thomas Mader) and are invited to engage as active listeners (Amalia Pica).
 At the far end of the seventh floor, two separate room installations deal with sensory immersion, listening, generative electronic patterns, and the specificity of objects in these environments (Brian Eno, Jacqueline Kiyomi Gordon).
 As the visitor loops back to the seventh-floor landing, sculptural works condense the acts of listening and playback into unique objects that creatively pay homage to histories in music (Rafael Lozano-Hemmer) and recording technologies (Lyota Yagi).
-A large-scale immersive video installation that transforms an expansive bohemian mansion into a multi-track recording studio—the site for a durational performance of a band playing the same song over and over again—marks the return to a classic notion of a soundtrack, with viewers wandering through a room of simultaneity and synchronicity (Ragnar Kjartansson).
+A large-scale immersive video installation that transforms an expansive bohemian mansion into a multi-track recording studio—the site for a durational performance of a band playing the same song over and over again—marks the return to a classic notion of the soundtrack, with viewers wandering through a room of simultaneity and synchronicity (Ragnar Kjartansson).

 From these opening “tracks” on the seventh floor, which range from the ambient, the cinematic, the electroacoustic, and the electronic to the kinetic and the performative, visitors follow a path that circles down through the museum, traveling to the sixth floor (Susan Philipsz); to two installations on bridges on the fifth floor, one overlooking the new double-height performance space known as the White Box (Paul DeMarinis) and the other below the Oculus in the museum’s original building (Bill Fontana); to performances in the White Box on the fourth floor during the opening weekend (O Grivo, Camille Norment); to a walk-through of an exhibition, accompanied by a guitarist playing a personal soundtrack, on the second floor (Chris Kallmyer and Mark Allen); and ending with two works on the ground floor: a video screened in the Phyllis Wattis Theater (Guy Ben Ner) and a walk offering an enhanced acoustic experience outside the museum (Christina Kubisch).

-The recursive and the repetitive, the nonlinear swirling and sampling—all these strategies run counter to the regular progression of a film narrative with its soundtrack.
+The recursive and the repetitive, nonlinear swirling and sampling—all these strategies run counter to the regular progression of a film narrative with its soundtrack.
 Arguably, a good reason to challenge this notion with the experience of Soundtracks.

 - Vincent Meelberg and Marcel Cobussen, ‟Reflections on Sonic Environments,” Journal of Sonic Studies 1, no. 1 (October 2011), http://journal.sonicstudies.org/vol01/nr01/a10.